ironheist/main/README.md

 │   ├── A Letdown.webp
 │   ├── Drunk OFF her.webp
 │   ├── You are my moonlight.webp
-│   └── A Fools Dream.webp
+│   ├── A Fools Dream.webp
+│   ├── 2.webp              # Author image (light mode) for About section
+│   └── 3.webp              # Author image (dark mode) for About section
 └── README.markdown         # Project documentation
 ```